Summer Games II: Ports

 The original Commodore 64 version of Summer Games II was created by Scott Nelson, Jon Leupp, Chuck Sommerville, Kevin Norman, Michael Kosaka, and Larry Clague and published in 1985.
 The same year saw an Apple II version, ported by John Stouffer, Jeff Webb, Doug Matson, Greg Broniak, Tim Grost, Matt Decker, Vera Petrusha, Ken Evans, Pat Findling, Dr. Keith Dreyer, and Chris Oesterling.
 It became a bestseller in the UK.

 A year later it was ported to the IBM PC by Phil Suematsu, Jeff Grigg, Don Hill, and Jimmy Huey.
 Richard Wilcox and Steve Hawkes ported it to the ZX Spectrum and Amstrad CPC.
 In 1992 Adam Steele, Phillip Morris, and Dave Lowe ported it to the Atari ST and the Amiga.

 Summer Games II was re-released on the Virtual Console in Europe on June 27, 2008 and in North America on March 16, 2009.

 A port for the Atari Jaguar CD was under development by Teque London, but work on the port was discontinued sometime in 1995 and it was never released.

 Reception

 Summer Games II was Epyx's second best-selling Commodore game as of late 1987 after Winter Games.
-Ahoy! stated that "the production values of Summer Games II are absolutely top of the line, even better than the original Summer Games".
+Ahoy! said that "the production values of Summer Games II are absolutely top of the line, even better than the original Summer Games".
 The magazine cited equestrian and fencing as the best events, and concluded that it "covers itself with glory from the familiar opening ceremony to the closing festivities.
 Put simply, if you own a Commodore 64, this disk is a must".